 - Plantar fasciitis surgery – Treats swollen, inflamed heel tissue

 If you experience a broken bone, you may or may not need emergency surgical repair.
 When necessary, a surgeon will perform a procedure to realign the bone and hold it in place.
+This includes treatment for a compound bone fracture.
 You won’t be able to use the injured area for several weeks, but rehabilitation will help restore its strength and flexibility after it heals.

 Your hips support the weight of your body.
 If you take part in high-impact physical activities, such as running or jumping, you face a higher risk of hip injuries.
 St. Bernards surgeons treat a torn labrum (cartilage damage) and other conditions through small incisions using hip arthroscopy, which is unavailable elsewhere in Jonesboro.